 Welcome to Acworth Bookstore & Coffee Shop

-The Acworth Bookstore is located right in the middle of Historic Downtown Acworth.
+The Acworth Bookstore is located in Historic Downtown Acworth.
 We are dedicated to local history from the Civil War, all the way through current military history.
 Possessing rare and unique references and resources you won’t find anywhere else, we boast the largest inventory of the Arcadia Publishing series, Images of America.
 We also retain a wide variety of books on travel, self-help, collegiate sports, children’s series, local and national cookbooks, and the largest selection of Lodge cast-iron cookware.

-Tuesday – Saturday 10.00 AM – 8.00 PM
+Saturday 11.00 AM – 8.00 PM

 Stop by for a cup of coffee and a bit of history.